mathieudpnt/pypamguard/README.md

 ## License

 This software is distributed under the terms of the MIT license. pypamguard is free and open source.

+If you use this code, please cite it as listed on Zenodo: https://doi.org/10.5281/zenodo.16789563

 ## Contributing